Key Millennial Spending Statistics for a Better Marketing Strategy

 (Access Development)

-Statistics about millennials once again illustrate that they’re not quick to jump ship and run to competitor brands without a very good incentive.
+The data once again illustrates that millenials are not quick to jump ship and run to competitor brands without a very good incentive.
 If you’re trying to stand out in a cut-throat market, you’ll have to offer significantly lower prices to pry them away from other companies and make them pay attention to your offers.

 40% of millennials say their favorite online influencer understands them better than their real-life friends.